cjhudlin/VOXCOMM-intercom/README.md

 - 🔒 **Private group or open mesh modes**
 - 🗣 **DUO Mode** for 2 person comms
 - 🧠 **Scalable connections** — from a few people to virtually any amount of people\*

-VOXCOMM aims to rival the performance of leading intercom brands while remaining **customizable and affordable**.

 ---